aiden77mori/aiden77mori/README.md

 ## <img height="60" width="60" src="https://github.com/mastercodingbear/mastercodingbear/blob/main/img/hello.gif" /> Build Your Dream

-Build Your Dream.
 Dream is very important for eveyone.
+You dream and I 'll realize your Dream.
 This is chance you can build your dream.
 I 'll help you to success in your business.

 I don’t believe in luck.
 Instead, full of passion.
 I believe passion never fails.
 Always trust passion and try.